Cr7-joker/Cr7-joker.github.io/_posts/2019-01-26-Jekyll-Build/2019-01-26-Jekyll-Build.md

 ---
 title: Build Your Blog with GitHub Pages
 tags: Jekyll blog
-edit: 2018-12-19
+edit: 2019-01-26
 categories: Jekyll
 status: Paused
 mathjax: true
 highlight: true
 mermaid: true
 description: Build Your Blog with GitHub Pages.
-This is a sketch of how to use my theme `PointingToTheMoon` to write your blog.
-This theme is great for academic use, for it features simple post page with mathjax support and a side bar with toc.
+You can use my theme `PointingToTheMoon` to write your blog or other themes.
+My theme is great for academic use, for it features simple post page with mathjax support and a side bar with toc.
 The main page on the other hand is somewhat fancy.
 ---